Photo of Rebecka Tiefenbacher

 PhD student

-My research focuses on the experiences and perspectives of children with disabilities on the question of possibilities to meaningful leisure.
+My research focuses on the experiences and perspectives of children with disabilities on the topic of possibilities to meaningful leisure.
+I am particularly interested in what possibilities and limits that separate leisure can offer.

 Participation and the right to leisure and recreation